 More evidence is needed to rate shark cartilage for these uses.

-It can cause a bad taste in the mouth, nausea, vomiting, stomach upset, constipation, low blood pressure, dizziness, high blood sugar, high calcium levels, and fatigue.
+It can cause a bad taste in the mouth, nausea, vomiting, stomach upset, constipation, low blood pressure, dizziness, high blood sugar, high calcium levels, weakness, and fatigue.
+It might also cause liver dysfunction.
 Some products have an unpleasant odor and taste.

 Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking shark cartilage if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.